Curator’s statement

 The Maldives

 In an ocean of aquamarine lie over two dozen atolls peppered across the clearest waters you'll ever witness.
-These atolls make up what we know as the Maldives, offering an unparalleled experience of white sands and tranquility, perfect for respite and refreshment.
+These atolls make up the Maldives.
+They offer a unique experience of white sand and peace, perfect for rest and relaxation.
 Overwater bungalows dot the atolls that adorn the Indian Ocean.
 The never-ending ocean and sky invite tranquility and leave one humbled by their vastness.
 Powdery beaches top the coral gardens beneath the surface.

 Things to do:

-- Swimming, diving and snorkeling are just steps away, easily accessible right outside your front door, providing an aquatic paradise at your fingertips.
+Swimming, diving, and snorkeling are just steps away, easily accessible right outside your front door.

 Places to eat: